Rajkumar Roat: Controversies

 In 2024, Rajasthan's BJP Education Minister Madan Dilawar made a controversial statement regarding the tribal community, suggesting that their blood should be tested, and DNA checked to determine their parentage.
 In response, Rajkumar Roat launched a campaign to collect DNA samples from households across the state to send to Minister Dilawar.
 As part of this campaign, Roat personally submitted his blood sample at the Amar Jawan Jyoti's site in Jaipur.

+DISHA Committee

+In December 2025, Rajkumar Roat was involved in a tense discussion during a DISHA meeting in Dungarpur while raising issues related to development work and tribal areas.
+According to reports, the meeting escalated into a loud argument and Rajkumar Roat accused Mannalal Rawat of disrupting the session and not wanting development in tribal areas.
+One report noted that during the debate, Mannalal Rawat made an aggressive motion with a slipper toward Roat, which Rajkumar Roat later described as provocative and unbecoming in an official meeting.
+Roat subsequently stated that disagreements in such public forums should be addressed with proper decorum and respect, and that his intention was to bring attention to issues faced by constituents.